Readit News logoReadit News

 The only thing I really object to is "actuallyUsingCaseInIdentifiers" I never want to see columns that require double quotes for me to inspect on cli.

-wiredfool · 10 months ago
+wiredfool · a year ago

 I find all caps identifiers wind up just looking like interchangeable blocks, where lowercase have word shapes.
 So all caps just slows down my reading.

-WorldMaker · 10 months ago
+WorldMaker · a year ago

 I feel similarly and I also have friends with Dyslexia with even stronger opinions on it.
 All caps in addition to being "shouting" to my ancient internet-using brain (and thus rude in most cases), creates big similar rectangular blocks as word shapes and is such a big speed bump to reading speed for everyone (whether or not they notice it).
 For some of my friends with Dyslexia that have a huge tough time with word shapes at the best of times, all caps can be a hard stop "cannot read" blocker for them.
 They say it is like trying to read a redacted document where someone just made rectangular black marker cross outs.